Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/doi_zenodo_darus_slides.md

 ## Zenodo

-> Zenodo, a CERN service, is an open dependable home for the long-tail of science, enabling researchers to share and preserve any research outputs in any size, any format and from any science.
+> Zenodo, a CERN service, is an open dependable home for the long-tail of science, enabling researchers to share and preserve any research outputs in any size and format ...

 - Storage option for
     - Papers/preprints